Terrace Energy (CVE:TZR) Sets New 52-Week Low at $0.01

-Terrace Energy Corp (CVE:TZR)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 20000 shares trading hands.
+Terrace Energy Corp (CVE:TZR) hit a new 52-week low during mid-day trading on Tuesday .
+The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 15000 shares changing hands.
 The stock had previously closed at C$0.01.

 Terrace Energy Corp. engages in the acquisition, exploration, and development of conventional onshore oil and gas properties in the United States.
 It has an option to acquire a 50% working interest in the Maverick County project covering approximately 147,000 gross mineral acres located in Maverick County, Texas.